 As a PR or marketing manager, you have a clear idea of your long-term goals, whether they are to build consumer-advocacy and awareness or to keep an ongoing eye on the competition.

 To benchmark your brand’s reputation and those of your competitors, a good approach is to focus your lead KPI on a social media method inspired from the Net Promoter Score (NPS) developed by Bain & Company and Satmetrix.
 The NPS measures consumers’ attachment to a brand by asking them one very simple question: How likely is it that you would recommend [your company] to a friend or colleague?

-Our clients, like automotive leaders Nissan and Toyota, use a similar scoring system that is adapted for social media comments as a means to measure brand reputation, share of voice, and brand loyalty.
+Our clients, like automotive leaders Nissan and Toyota, use a similar scoring system that is adapted for social media comments as a means to measure brand reputation, the share of voice, and brand loyalty.
 This, in turn, generates a single benchmark score, from 1-100, encapsulating overall performance and can be compared to your competitors in real time and used across an organization.

 For instance, Accor, a hotel group with 4,000 properties included this scoring in its community managers’ bonus calculation, which led to a two-digit growth in their online bookings.